Aditya-335/Bezt_Labs_Task/README.md

-Task Manager Web App
+🌟 Task Manager Web App

 🚀 Live Demo

-Click here to view the deployed app
+🔗 Click here to view the deployed app

 📌 Project Overview

-This is a Task Manager Web App that allows users to:
+This Task Manager Web App is designed to help users efficiently manage their tasks.
+Users can:

-Sign up and log in securely.
+✅ Sign up and log in securely. 🔐

-Add, edit, and delete tasks.
+✅ Add, edit, and delete tasks effortlessly. ✏️🗑️

-View tasks in a structured and responsive UI.
+✅ View tasks in a structured and responsive UI. 📋

-Persist data using PostgreSQL on Supabase.
+✅ Persist data using PostgreSQL on Supabase. 🗄️

-Ensure authentication using JWT-based authentication.
+✅ Ensure authentication using JWT-based authentication. 🛡️

 🛠️ Tech Stack

-Frontend:
+🎨 Frontend:

 React (TSX) – Component-based UI development.

-Tailwind CSS – Styling and responsive design.
+Tailwind CSS – Modern and responsive styling.

-Backend:
+🔧 Backend:

 Node.js + Express – RESTful API for task management.